shpakovski/LocalizedStrings/README.md

 # The Solution

 `LocalizedStrings.app` is a GUI editor for `.strings` files.
-You open the document from the hard drive, then Import one or more translated `.strings` files to merge new values for localized keys, result file can be saved back to the hard drive.
+You open the document from the hard drive, then Import one or more translated `.strings` files to merge new (translated) values for presented keys, result file can be saved back to the hard drive.
 Step-by-step:

 1. For example, you have a not-yet-translated or partially-translated file `ru.lproj/Localizable.strings` and localized files `Part1.strings`, `Part2.strings`, `Part3.strings`.
 2. Open `ru.lproj/Localizable.strings` with `LocalizedStrings.app` in Finder